 - Bigoli form Veneto is a different version of spaghetti, they are more homemade and often are made with wholemeal flour;

-- From Abruzzo, they come from the Guitar Spaghetti (also called Chitarrine or Tonnarelli) that are characterized by the same recipe of classic spaghetti, but with a square section instead of round;
+- Guitar Spaghetti (also called Chitarrine or Tonnarelli) come from Abruzzo ant they are characterized by the same recipe of classic spaghetti, but with a square section instead of round;

 - Tagliatelle from Emilia Romagna is the best-known egg pasta;

 - Fettuccine is the sister of Tagliatelle but are taller (at least 1cm thick);

 - Lasagna: always originating in Emilia Romagna are lasagna, much larger pasta strips perfect for being seasoned with sauerkraut and mozzarella for the classic Italian lasagna;

 - Tagliolini are like spaghetti, but they are flat rather than flat;

 - Pappardelle, they are like spaghetti but with a wider diameter;

 - Pizzoccheri born in Lombardy, particularly in Valtellina, and are a type of buckwheat pasta: